autocorr/faust_line_imaging/docs/source/recipes.rst

       default is 4) and process the chunks in parallel.
 This is useful for quickly processing one window that is well-characterized by a single RMS (i.e., not those near telluric lines).
-    * ``run_pipe_cb68_all_setup1.py`` Process all of the SPWs in parallel for Setup 1 (including the continuum SPW) using the default settings.
-For 13 SPWs and 8 CASA instances, each instance will process 1-2 SPWs.
+    * ``run_pipe_cb68_all_setup1_cont_parallel.py`` Process all of the
+      narrow-band SPWs serially by chunk but distribute the chunks of the continuum SPW among the CASA instances for parallel processing.
+This more efficiently balances the work-load among the CASA instances because the continuum SPW is substantially more computationally intensive to image.
+For 13 narrow-band SPWs and 8 CASA instances, each instance will process 1-2 narrow-band SPWs and ~5 chunks of the continuum SPW.
 This script is useful for processing a complete Setup in a straightforward way.

+For correct usage with the given shell scripts, each Python script must implement the top-level functions ``_preprocess()``, ``_run_subset(<INDEX>)``, and ``_postprocess()``.

 Personal machine
 ~~~~~~~~~~~~~~~~